-Nestled in the Texas Hill Country, Fredericksburg, the peach capital of Texas is one of the State National Registered Historic Cities.
-Herb farms, wine, lavender production and wildflowers are all big businesses in Fredericksburg.
-Visitors come from all over the country to tour wineries and sit on porches overlooking Fredericksburg’s beautiful scenery.
+Nestled in the Texas Hill Country, Downtown Fredericksburg is listed in the National Register of Historic Places.
+Herbs, wine, lavender and wildflowers are all big businesses in Fredericksburg.
+Visitors come from all over the country to tour vineyards and sit on porches overlooking Fredericksburg’s beautiful scenery.
 We’re glad you’ve put Fredericksburg on your to-do list!
 Read on for our tips on where to stay, eat, shop and more!

 Where to Stay

 Our top pick is Outlot 201 Guest Houses.
-With three delightful guesthouse, you will feel the cozy privacy everyone raves about.
-Don’t worry about being too far away from shopping, a quick 5 minute drive will land you in downtown Fredericksburg.
+With three delightful guesthouses, you will feel the cozy privacy everyone raves about.
+Don’t worry about being too far away from shopping — a quick 5-minute drive will land you in downtown Fredericksburg.
 Just a block from downtown, is Hoffman Haus.
 The accommodations include a compound of old and new buildings, each with their own cozy style.
 The best part is the complementary gourmet breakfast that is delivered to your door each morning at 9:00 sharp!

 Where to Shop